vistalab-technion/cs236781/_assignments/00-getting-started.md

 - Always make sure the correct environment is active.
 It will revert to it's default each new terminal session.
 If you want to change the default env you can add a `conda activate` in your `~/.bashrc`.

+- If you use PyCharm or any other IDE, you should configure the interpreter path of the IDE to the path of the `python` executable within the conda env folder.
+For example, point the interpreter path to `~/miniconda3/envs/cs236781/bin/python`.

+- On Windows, you can run these commands from the **Anaconda Prompt** program that is installed with miniconda.
+If you also add the `conda` installation to the Windows `PATH` variable, you can run these commands from the regular windows command prompt.

 ## Working on the assignment